Roger-random/south_bend_lathe/README.md

 getting this lathe running I will likely buy either a turrent tool post or a quick-change tool post so I can switch cutters far faster than using this single-tool holder.

+Or maybe another tool post will show up, which would be great.

 # HEADSTOCK LEVER AND COVERS